 We host and sponsor this annual event every September in partnership with the City of Oakland.
 It has become the largest older adult-focused health-related event in Alameda County.
 The event draws an average of more than 2200 participants each year.

 One day each Spring, Oakland Zoo offers free admission to 500 pre-K and TK students from underserved Oakland communities and their families through this program in cooperation with Oakland Rotary Club.
-The day includes free lunch and additional Educational opportunities, as docents set up special stations throughout the Zoo.
+The day educational opportunities, as docents set up special stations throughout the Zoo.

 On 14 Saturdays every year, we invite up to 45 community members to come help clean up the Arroyo Viejo Creek area.
 In exchange for their work, each volunteer gets free admission into the Zoo afterwards.